Frequently Asked Questions

 What Travel Documents Do I Need to Enter Croatia?

-American citizens traveling to Croatia only need a US passport valid for at least six months from the date of return, however, other countries may require a visa.
+American, Canadian, and Australian citizens traveling to Croatia only need a passport valid for at least three months from the date of return, however, other countries may require a visa.

 How Does Always Croatia Support Its Travelers?